GSA/code-gov/HelpWanted.md

 ## [Labels](#labels)

 The base labels to be used are `help wanted` and `code.gov`.
-All issues with these labels attached will be included in our __Help Wanted__ area of Code.gov.
+All issues with these labels attached will be included in our __Open Tasks__ area of Code.gov.

-All other lables will be used to collect metadata about the `help wanted` entry.
+All other labels will be used to collect metadata about the `open tasks` entry.

 Note: These are custom labels you will have to create one time in your repo, not the generic GitHub labels.
-These are case sensitive for use with the Code.gov API for inclusion on the Code.gov Help Wanted page.
+These are **case sensitive** for use with the Code.gov API for inclusion on the Code.gov Open Tasks page.

 ### Issue Type